jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/12 - Nice to Meet You, Luke Skywalker.md

 # Nice to Meet You, Luke Skywalker

-I'm being serious, you are literally the hero of this story.
-The one who will change the world.
+I don't know you.
+Not personally anyway.
+You could be a book worm or a gear head.
+A cook or an mechanic.
+But if you're middle class, I know you pretty well.

+I'm middle class.
+I was a cleaner, drywaller, a movie theater usher, a projectionist, a bunch of factories and warehouses, an account manager, a claims adjuster.
+I was happily one of those co-workers you sometimes forget about because they just do their job.

+So I know today the middle class are extras, being overseen by Darth Blockbusters.
+To change the world, we have to skip the political rallies, and start solving problems on the frontline with the best tools possible.
+Millions of problems, solved not by presidents or executives, but by the person feeling the pain on the frontline.

+That means you, and everyone, in the middle class are the heroes of Techvolution.

-It's not surprising.
-All heroes start as extras.
-Luke Skywalker worked on his farm, Neo typed at his cubicle, Cinderella cleaned the chateau.
-All regular people suffering under evil antagonists, until the story needed them to step up, take charge and win their, and everyone's, freedom.
+And that's poetic.
+All real heroes are regular people who rise to the occasion.
+Luke Skywalker, Neo, and Cinderella were regular people, suffering under evil antagonists, until the story needs them to step up, take charge and win their, and everyone's, freedom.

-So this is the cast of ideas and characters for the creation of Techvolution.
-It's a battle the protagonists are always fighting.
-To win it, the extras need join them.
-And that means you.
-Because regular people today are suffering under evil antagonists, and the story needs them all to step up, take charge and win their, and everyone's, freedom.

-HOW DO YOU MAKE TECVOLUTION REAL.
-WHAT DOES IT MEAN IN REAL LIFE.
-HOW DO YOU DEFEAT DARTH BLOCKBUSTER.
+You are Luke Skywalker, Neo, and Cinderella.
+I'm merely Obi-Wan, Morpheus, and the fairy godmother.
+The one who will teach you how to use lightsabres, change the matrix, get into the ball.
+My success is your greatness.
+Techvolution is only made real through you.

+So it's time to leave the farm young Skywalker, and join the rebellion.